 - Upgrading housing to render it fit for habitation: rehabilitating plumbing, windows, doors, and generator connections

-- Distributing mattresses, blankets, heaters, fuel, and insulation to civilians evacuated from besieged areas
+- Distributing mattresses, blankets, heaters, fuel, and insulation to civilians evacuated from besieged areas and/or fleeing violence

 - Distributing waterproof floor matting to flooded tented settlements

 - Distributing dried olive pulp as an environmentally friendly fuel for heating and cooking

 - Monitoring forced evictions and living conditions